sickcodes/Docker-OSX/README.md

 Running Docker-OSX on Windows is now possible using WSL2 (Windows 10/11 + WSL Subsystem).

-Before continuing, you have to check your Windows 10 versione, in fact you need 20175 build or higher.
+Before continuing, you have to check your Windows 10 version, in fact you need 20175 build or higher.
 If you are on Windows 11 you can continue it without care about your version.

 Ensure you have enabled the features on your Windows.
 Search on start "Turn Windows Features on or off" and check these checkbox: